whatheway/WRF-4.4-install-script-macOS-32bit/README_macOS.md

 Download and install required library and data files for WRF.

-Tested in macOS High Sierra 10.13.6
+Tested in macOS Catalina 10.15.7

 Built in 32-bit